 - 1. Press (5) to turn cruise control on.
-The indicator light on the button comes on. - 2.
-Get up to the desired speed. - Press the SET- and release it.
-The cruise symbol displays in the instrument panel cluster to show the system is engaged. - 4.
+The indicator light on the button will come on. - 2.
+Get to the desired speed. - Press the SET- control button and release it.
+The CRUISE ENGAGED message will appear on the Driver Information Center (DIC) to show the system is engaged. - 4.
 Take your foot off the accelerator pedal.

-When the brakes are applied, the cruise control shuts off.
+When you apply the brakes or depress the clutch, the cruise control will shut off.